Continuing Education Activity

 Other studies point towards the abnormal accumulation of methylmalonyl-CoA, propionyl-CoA, and abnormal fatty acids as the cause for the demyelination of tracts in the spinal cord.
 Recent studies have shed light on another mechanism of demyelination, which involves an imbalance between the levels of tumor necrosis factor-alpha (TNF-α) and epidermal growth factor (EGF) and interleukin-6.
 Experiments conducted on gastrectomized rats that had developed subacute combined degeneration were observed to have high levels of TNF and low levels of EGF and IL-6.
 This finding has also been observed in the cerebrospinal fluid of human subjects with subacute combined degeneration.

 The classic histological finding is multifocal myelopathic spongy vacuolation.
 This occurs due to intra-myelin edema and interstitial edema of the white matter of the dorsal and lateral columns.
-Early microscopic changes include swelling of myelin sheaths, which predominantly affects the largest fibers.
+Early microscopic changes include swelling of myelin sheaths, which predominantly affect the largest fibers.
 This is followed by the destruction of myelin sheaths and the perivascular accumulation of foamy macrophages and lymphocytes.

 Demyelinating lesions initially appear in the center of the dorsal columns of the upper thoracic cord.
 The lesions then spread laterally to involve lateral corticospinal tracts and cranially involving the cervical cord and medulla.
 As demyelination and vacuolation progress, axons begin to undergo degeneration.
 In the late stages of the disease, dense gliosis occurs.
-Electron microscopic changes include separation of myelin lamellae and formation of intra-myelin vacuoles in the dorsal and lateral columns of the spinal cord.
+Electron microscopic changes include the separation of myelin lamellae and the formation of intra-myelin vacuoles in the dorsal and lateral columns of the spinal cord.

 History and Physical